secretGeek/today-i-learned-staging/productivity/taskwarrior.md

 	task 21 start

-## To see a graphical burndown chart of what is pending, started, done...
+## To see a graphical burndown chart of what is pending, started, done

 To see a graphical burndown of tasks, with a granularity of day: